Summer Engineering Research Experiences in Transportation Electrification

 During the 10-week summer program, students develop their research projects, attend technical seminars, visit local industry and government organizations, meet with leaders in the field, and prepare a technical research report.
 Students also attend a series of ethics seminars and group discussions that cover various ethical concepts and theories as well as their application, especially in research settings.
 Students actively participate in seminar discussions and brief writing assignments.
 The summer program culminates in the TRANSPORTATION ELECTRIFICATION Fair, a day-long program during which student teams demonstrate their accomplishments.

-TRANSPORTATION ELECTRIFICATION students receive a $5,000 stipend for their summer work, plus on campus housing and travel support (if they reside outside of the Greater Washington, DC/Baltimore Metropolitan area) UMCP students are generally not eligible for on-campus housing.
+TRANSPORTATION ELECTRIFICATION students receive a $5,000 stipend for their summer work, plus on-campus housing and travel support (if they reside outside of the Greater Washington, DC/Baltimore Metropolitan area) UMCP students are generally not eligible for on-campus housing.
 Married-student housing is not available.
-The 2017 summer program began on June 5th and ended on August 11th.
+The 2018 summer program begins on June 4th and ends on August 10th.